A Downland Suite: Movements

+Analysis

 The suite is a pictorial depiction enshrining the composer's love for the Sussex downs and has been described by Donald McLeod as "sunnily bucolic".
 In keeping with its intention as a contest piece, the suite is both technical and expressive, and is complicated and difficult to read.
 This leads to the bandmaster having great control over the arrangement.

 The first movement, the Prelude, contains contrasting solo and tutti passages.
 The rhythms of the Prelude also contrast the following more tender, harmonious second movement, the Elegy.
-The Elegy and Minuet are among Ireland’s most popular compositions, the Elegy has an Elgarian flavour from its melodic structure whereas the Minuet is charming, having something of a bucolic feel.
+The Elegy and Minuet are among Ireland’s most popular compositions.
+The Elegy has an Elgarian flavour from its melodic structure whereas the Minuet is charming, having something of a bucolic feel.
 Its Minuet is flowing and elegant.
 The Rondo is attractive and bright.
 A performance of the suite usually lasts about eighteen minutes.

 The first three movements were arranged for string orchestra a number of years later by one of Ireland's students, Geoffrey Bush, who also transcribed Ireland's Elegiac Meditation.
 The suite was also transcribed for wind band in 1997 by Ray Steadman-Allen.
 Today the suite is still widely performed and recorded its original brass-band form, and in its arranged form by ensembles such as the London Philharmonic Orchestra and the City of London Sinfonia.